-As the entry course in the Lean First certification track, the Lean Practitioner course requires participants to facilitate 1-5 day improvement events and ensure that Lean Daily Improvement (LDI) becomes a habit at the point of service.
+This Lean First entry course requires participants to facilitate 1- to 5-day improvement events and ensure that Lean Daily Improvement (LDI) becomes a habit at the point of service.

-Facilitates Value Stream Management and complex RIEs to ensure that successful solutions spread across the organization.
+Facilitates Value Stream Management (VSM) and complex RIEs to ensure that successful solutions spread across the organization.

-As the second course in the Lean First certification track, the Advanced Lean Practitioner course requires participants to take on broader responsibilities and facilitate Value Stream Management; complex Rapid Improvement Events (RIEs); and ensure that successful solutions spread across the organization.
+As the second course in the Lean First certification track, Advanced Lean Practitioner requires participants to take on broader responsibilities to ensure that successful solutions spread across the organization.

 Prerequisite: Lean Practitioner Certification

-Offers the most advanced lean skills and experience to plan and facilitate organization-wide adoption of lean thinking, management systems and culture.
+Offers advanced lean skills and experience to plan and facilitate organization-wide adoption of lean thinking, management systems and culture.

-As third and final course in the Lean First certification track, the Lean Leader is planned for launch in early 2017.
+Lean Leader is planned for launch in 2017.

 Prerequisite: Advanced Lean Practitioner Certification

 Lean Daily Improvement (LDI) is a continuous improvement process run at the point of service.
 Through this training, participants will learn how to choose a key performance metric; collect and display data visually; run team huddles to get to root causes; assign corrective actions; and keep the process moving.
 Training for a Lean Daily Improvement Facilitator certification will presented through three (3) online learning modules to be taken at your pace to earn micro-credentials in the form of digital education badges from Purdue University.